mbacch/max31855/README.md

 ## What works

 - Reading the thermocouple, cold junction reference temperature, fault status bits.
-All readings are raw from the ADC.
-See TO DO for going forward work.
+- Interface to read the hot junction reference in Counts, Fahrenheit, Celsius, and Kelvin.
 - Currently testing with the MAX31855K and a Type K Thermocouple (Using the Sparkfun Thermocouple Breakout)

 ## TODO

-- [ ] Add interface for calibrated temperatures (current interface provides raw values from ADC)
+- [x] Add interface for calibrated temperatures (current interface provides raw values from ADC)
 - [ ] Additional fault management with the fault status bits. e.g. How to handle interface when faults are present?
+Partially done, need to pass NAN when fault exists
-- [ ] Need to support signed integers (currently using u16.
+- [x] Need to support signed integers (currently using u16.
 Need to use i16 and handle signed bit correctly).
 - [ ] Test on Raspberry Pi (currently testing on the DISCOVERY)
+- [ ] Finish read_all interface
+- [ ] Perform fault testing (ensure fault bits work correctly)

 ## Examples